apache/hive-site/content/docs/latest/languagemanual-archiving_27362031.md

 The use of [Hadoop Archives](http://hadoop.apache.org/docs/stable1/hadoop_archives.html) is one approach to reducing the number of files in partitions.
 Hive has built-in support to convert files in existing partitions to a Hadoop Archive (HAR) so that a partition that may once have consisted of 100's of files can occupy just ~3 files (depending on settings).
 However, the trade-off is that queries may be slower due to the additional overhead in reading from the HAR.

-Note that archiving does NOT compress the files – HAR is analogous to the Unix tar command.
+Note: Archiving does NOT compress the files – HAR is analogous to the Unix tar command.
+Note: Archiving should be considered an advanced command due to the caveats involved.

 ## Settings